 When is the Academy?

-The next Academy will be held June, 2018.
+The next Academy will be held June 2019.
 The Academy will be held on the UTC campus.
 Students must attend all Academy sessions which normall run 9-5 during the face to face week.
 Applications will be made available to UTC Students Spring 2019.

 What does it cost?